NorthernWidget/NorthernWidget-libraries/README.md

 At this point, you should have all the libraries required to compile any Northern Widget code.

-***Note: if you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.***
+***Note: If you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.***

 Repeat these steps if you would like to obtain updated library versions.